 - 1. On the up.time tool bar, click Services. - 2.
-In the Tree panel, click View Alert Profiles . - The Alert Profiles subpanel appears.
+In the tree panel, click View Alert Profiles.

+The Alert Profiles subpanel appears.
 The subpanel displays the settings that you configured when you created the profile, as well as a list of the services that are attached to the profile.

-3. To test whether or not the profile will send alerts, click the Test Alert Profile button.
-A popup window appears, and the alert is sent using the notification method - email, pager, script, or Windows popup - that is specified in the profile.
+3. To test whether or not the profile will send alerts, click Test Alert Profile.
+A popup window appears, and the alert is sent using the notification method (email, pager, or script) that is specified in the profile.
 The following is an example of an email alert: Notification type: Problem 27/4/2006 09:19 Host: Test Host (OK) Service: Test Monitor Service State: OK Output: This is a test notification; please ignore.
 When the alert is sent, the message Alert Profile Tested appears in the popup window.
 If an error message appears in the popup window, edit the profile and test it again.